-The synthesis of tetrahydrofuranylfentanyl has not been described in the literature.
-The manufacture of tetrahydrofuranylfentanyl relies on precursors and synthetic methods similar to those used for the manufacture of pharmaceutical fentanyl (Casy and Huckstep, 1988; Gupta et al., 2013; Zee and Wang, 1980).
-Therefore the methods developed for the synthesis of fentanyl are applicable to the synthesis of tetrahydrofuranylfentanyl.
-Use of a different acylating agent in the final acylation step, such as tetrahydrofuranoyl chloride would produce tetrahydrofuranylfentanyl.
-A one-step method uses N-phenyl-1-(2-phenylethyl)piperidin-4-amine (4-ANPP) and tetrahydrofuranoyl chloride for the manufacture of the substance.
+The manufacture of 4-fluoroisobutyrylfentanyl relies on precursors and synthetic methods similar to those used for the manufacture of pharmaceutical fentanyl (Casy and Huckstep, 1988; Gupta et al., 2013; Zee and Wang, 1980).
+Therefore the methods developed for the synthesis of fentanyl are applicable to the synthesis of 4-fluoroisobutyrylfentanyl.
+Use of a different acylating agent in the final acylation step, such as isobutyryl chloride would produce 4-fluoroisobutyrylfentanyl.
+A one-step method uses N-phenyl-1-(2-phenylethyl)piperidin-4-amine (4-ANPP) and isobutyryl chloride for the manufacture of the substance.

-Two potential precursors of fentanyl and other fentanils 4-ANPP as well as N-phenethyl-4-piperidone (NPP, a preprecursor), have been recently scheduled under the United Nations Convention against Traffic in Narcotic Drugs and Psychotropic Substances, 1988 ().
+Two potential precursors of fentanyl and other fentanils 4-ANPP as well as N-phenethyl-4-piperidone (NPP), a preprecursor have been recently scheduled under the United Nations Convention against Traffic in Narcotic Drugs and Psychotropic Substances, 1988 ().

-Most of the synthetic procedures are straightforward, use common laboratory equipment and precursors and detailed recipes are available on the internet ().
-While only basic knowledge of synthetic chemistry is required, due to the potency of fentanils extreme caution is required when carrying out the final synthetic step as well as when purifying and handling the substance ().
+Most of the synthetic procedures are straightforward, use common laboratory equipment and precursors and detailed recipes are available on the internet (16).
+While only basic knowledge of synthetic chemistry is required, due to the potency of fentanils extreme caution is required when carrying out the final synthetic step as well as when purifying and handling the substance (17).
 Exposure of the skin and mucous membranes to fentanils as well as their inhalation pose a serious risk of accidental poisoning.
-In addition to exercising extreme caution, suitable personal protective equipment as well as sufficient stocks of naloxone as an antidote to poisoning following accidental exposure should be available when handling materials suspected to contain these substances (CDCP, 2013; US DEA, 2016b).
+In addition to exercising extreme caution, suitable personal protective equipment as well as sufficient stocks of naloxone as an antidote to poisoning following accidental exposure should be available when handling materials suspected to contain these substances (CDCP, 2013; US DEA, 2016).

-In summary, whilst the synthesis of tetrahydrofuranylfentanyl has not been described in the literature, other routes developed for the production of fentanyl may also be used for the manufacture of tetrahydrofuranylfentanyl.
-There is no information on the actual method(s) used for the production of tetrahydrofuranylfentanyl that has been detected in Europe to date.
+In summary, the synthesis of 4-fluoroisobutyrylfentanyl has been described in the literature.
+Other routes developed for the production of fentanyl may also be used for the manufacture of 4-fluoroisobutyrylfentanyl.
+There is no information on the actual method(s) used for the production of 4-fluoroisobutyrylfentanyl that has been detected in Europe to date.